Paul Coffey: Post-playing career

 While coaching a game for the Toronto Marlboros midget 'AAA' team in February 2014, Coffey was assessed a gross misconduct penalty for a "discriminatory slur".
 The Greater Toronto Hockey League investigated the misconduct penalty and Coffey was handed a three-game suspension.
 Coffey is a co-owner of the OJHL's Pickering Panthers.

 On November 12, 2023, Coffey returned to the Edmonton Oilers as the assistant coach.
-After 2025 off-season, Coffey stepped back from his role as an assistant coach and is now an executive for the Edmonton Oilers.
+For the next two seasons, the Oilers would make the Stanley Cup Final, losing both times to the Florida Panthers.
+Prior to the beginning of the 2025–26 season, the Oilers announced that Coffey would be stepping back from coaching to resume his duties as an adviser for the team.
+Coffey returned to his coaching job in February 2026 during the Olympic break, following continued struggles by the team.

 Personal life

 Coffey was the owner of a car dealership in Bolton, Ontario.
 Coffey and his wife have three children.